Year 8 Admissions

 RSD’s P6 summer school

 We hope that you like what you see at the Open Evening and decide to make RSD your choice after primary school.
-That means getting ready for the transfer test of course, officially known as the Common Entrance Assessment or CEA.
+That means getting ready for the transfer test of course, officially known as the SEAG Entrance Assessment.
 Many pupils choose to do this each year and primary schools often help with clubs and support materials.
-We like to help also so RSD runs a summer school each June, aimed at helping pupils in P6 to familiarise themselves with the CEA and to practise some of the literacy and numeracy questions.
+We like to help also so RSD runs a summer school each June, aimed at helping pupils in P6 to familiarise themselves with the Entrance Assessment and to practise some of the literacy and numeracy questions.
 RSD provides everything – the primary school teacher, the workbooks and the juice and biscuits!
 We will contact you with all the details closer to the time.
-All you have to do is ring RSD and book a place.

-The dates of the CEA transfer tests are given above and the most important “dos and don’ts” will be explained on the Familiarisation Morning and in the notes given to you then.
+The dates of the SEAG Entrance Assessment test morning are given above and the most important “dos and don’ts” will be explained on the Familiarisation Morning and in the notes given to you then.
 The key things to remember are:

 - Get here early – by 9.30 am at the latest